 By definition a music festival is "a gathering of a community featuring a number of musical performers or bands of a certain genre or centered on a theme."
 A rave has almost the exact same definition but is generally associated with EDM (electronic dance music).
 So it stands as "all raves are festivals," but not "all festivals are raves."

 The classification of music is not the only thing getting a little blurry.
 In the last few years hundreds of festivals/raves have popped up around the world.
-Events like Electric Daisy Carnival, Escape from Wonderland, Ultra, and WMC seem to be deeply rooted in EDM; while others such as Coachella, Lightning in a Bottle, Shambhala, Electric Forest, and Burning Man feature electronic music as a main-stage genre, but that stage is shared with everything from folk music to jazz.
+Events like Electric Daisy Carnival, Escape from Wonderland, Ultra, and WMC seem to be deeply rooted in EDM; while others such as Coachella, Lightning in a Bottle, Shambhala, and Electric Forest feature electronic music as a main-stage genre, but that stage is shared with everything from folk music to jazz.

 With everything blending together it's getting pretty hard to classify a lot of events, so why bother?
 You don't need to categorize everything in life, If you enjoy the music and the experience - who cares what it's called.